-Now that you know the steps on how to repair plaster walls, it’s time to get familiar with the common mistakes you need to avoid.
-After all, every human being has a tendency to get careless when he or she gets too comfortable with a process.
-If you can avoid committing the mistakes described below, you’ll be able to repair plaster walls like a true professional.
+Now that you know the steps to repair plaster walls, it’s time to get familiar with the common mistakes you need to avoid.
+After all, every human being tends to get careless when he or she gets too comfortable with a process.
+If you can avoid committing the mistakes described below, you’ll be able to repair them like a true professional.

-Mistake #1: Painting over the plaster even before it’s completely cured
+Mistake #1: Painting over it even before it’s completely cured

-Plaster, unlike most materials, takes longer to dry and cure.
+Plaster takes longer to dry and cure, unlike most materials.
 As a general rule of thumb, you need to wait several days for the material to cure before you paint over it.
-Paint it too soon and the moisture in the material will cause the paint product to fade, bubble, or bleed.
-This, of course, can result in a messy paint job.
+Paint it too soon, and the moisture in the material will cause the paint product to bubble or bleed.
+This can result in a messy paint job.

 Mistake #2: Skipping the patching process

 Some homeowners (and surprisingly a few professionals) conflate filling with patching.
 They’re not in any way similar.
-As a result, many tend to skip the patching process, thinking that filling the breaks is enough to do the job.
+As a result, many tend to skip the patching process.
+They think that filling the breaks is enough to do the job.

 Mistake #3: Not carrying out the necessary structural repairs

-As already mentioned, plaster is a durable material.
+As already mentioned, it is a durable material.
 In most cases, it takes something major like structural damage to cause the material to crack.
-If you fill or patch up the cracks without addressing the root of the problem, you’re likely to experience the same issue over and over.
-So, don’t just cover up the damage, get to the root of the problem and fix the wall once and for all.
+Suppose you fill or patch it up without addressing the root of the problem.
+In that case, you’re likely to experience the same issue repeatedly.
+Don’t just cover up the damage.
+Get to the root of the problem and fix the wall once and for all.

 Mistake #4: Ignoring the lath or wiring

-The thing with a weakened lath or wire mesh is that it won’t be able to hold the interior plaster together even if it appears like it’s been patched up completely.
-Before you patch up those cracks and holes, don’t forget to check if the structure of your lath or wiring has been compromised.
-If they’re misshapen or damaged in any form, carry out the necessary repairs so that your patching and filling material will hold.
+The thing with a weakened lath or wire mesh is that it won’t be able to hold the interior plaster together.
+It’s even if it appears like it’s been patched up completely.
+Before you patch up those cracks and holes, don’t forget to check if your lath or wiring structure has been compromised.
+If they’re misshapen or damaged in any form, carry out the necessary repairs to hold your patching and filling material.